Uvacoder/uvacodernotes10b/docs/miscellaneous/quotes.md

 > _No great mind has ever existed without a touch of madness._

+### Epicurus

+> _Death does not concern us, because as long as we exist, death is not here.
+And when it does come, we no longer exist._

 ### Rashi

 > _Receive with simplicity everything that happens to you._

+### Blaise Pascal

+> _All of humanity's problems stem from man's inability to sit quietly in a room alone._

 ---